PBlackberg/Large-Scale-Clustering-of-Tropical-Precipitation/README.md

 DOI:  <br>
 Scripts to generate figures are found in the "local" folder <br>

 This repository only includes examples of how the key metrics and figures were generated.
-A more complete repository is available upon request by email with corresponding author: <br>
+A more complete repository is available upon request.
-philip.blackberg@monash.edu, carlphiliposcar@gmail.com <br>